ng-packagr/ng-packagr/README.md

 ## Usage Example

-Let's talk us through a _getting started_ that'll build an Angular library from TypeScript sources and create a distribution-ready npm package: create a `package.json` file, add the custom `ngPackage` property, and eventually run `ng-packagr -p package.json` – Here we go:
+Let's walk through a _getting started_ that'll build an Angular library from TypeScript sources and create a distribution-ready npm package: create a `package.json` file, add the custom `ngPackage` property, and eventually run `ng-packagr -p package.json` – Here we go: